Mame Thiam: Ajman

 On 8 August 2018, Thiam joined UAE team Ajman from Esteghlal FC on a two-year contract for an undisclosed fee.
 Thiam made his debut for the club on 30 August, in a 1–0 league victory over Al-Nasr in which he scored his first goal for the club.

 Kasımpaşa

 On 24 June 2019, Thiam joined Turkish Süper Lig side Kasımpaşa on a two-year contract.
 He made his debut for the club on 18 August against Trabzonspor.
 In the next match, he scored his first for the club in a 4–1 defeat against Alanyaspor.

 Fenerbahçe

 On 18 August 2020, Thiam joined fellow Süper Lig club Fenerbahçe on a three-year contract.

 Kayserispor

 In the summer of 2021 the African footballer signed for Central Anatolian side Kayserispor on a three-year contract.

 International career

 Thiam first represented the Senegal national team in a friendly 3–1 loss to Morocco on 9 October 2020.

+He was part of Senegal's squad for the 2021 Africa Cup of Nations; the Lions of Teranga went on to win the tournament for the first time in their history.

+Thiam was appointed a Grand Officer of the National Order of the Lion by President of Senegal Macky Sall following the nation's victory at the tournament.